jonnonz1/nz-statute-book/acts/public/1988/state-sector-act-1988.md

 ### 59 Employees of Departments
 (1) The chief executive of a Department—
-  (a) May from time to time appoint such employees (including acting or temporary or casual employees) as the chief executive thinks necessary for the efficient exercise of the functions, duties, and powers of the Department; and
+  (a) may from time to time appoint such employees (including acting or temporary or casual employees) as the chief executive thinks necessary for the efficient exercise of the functions, duties, and powers of the Department; and
   (b) may, subject to any conditions of employment included in the employment agreement applying to the employee, at any time remove any employee from that employee's office or employment.
 (2) Unless expressly provided to the contrary in this Act, the chief executive shall have all the rights, duties, and powers of an employer in respect of the persons employed in the Department for which the chief executive is responsible.